digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/data-sources/appwrite.md

 You should also set the scope for access to a particular resource.
 Learn more about the **API keys and scopes** [here](https://appwrite.io/docs/keys).
 :::

-To establish a connection with the Appwrite data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](https://docs.tooljet.com/docs/data-sources/overview)** page from the ToolJet dashboard.
+To establish a connection with the Appwrite data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](https://docs.jumpstart.com/docs/data-sources/overview)** page from the JumpStart dashboard.

 <div style={{textAlign: 'center'}}>